Lily C.A.T.: Plot

+Hamilton reveals because of decades spent in cryo suspension while on deep space missions, he is two hundred and forty years old.
+Carolyn is a hundred and forty-one.
+While rest of his crew were between one hundred and fifty to two hundred.
+Through his own tragic past, he explains that after completing a mission, he would return home to find family and friends had either aged or died.
+His own son who he had met after last seeing him as a baby was now an adult older than him.
+Hamilton then found he could not adjust to the new trends and culture of the period he was living in, and was treated as an inconvenience; an ‘old fossil’ as he puts it.
+And so the only escape was back in to space.

 The survivors soon confront the bacteria, which results in Berry getting injured from the recoil of his shotgun.
 Hamilton and Jimmy create flamethrowers to deal with the bacteria, though Jimmy and Carolyn are quickly killed.
 Hamilton manages to survive and discovers that a robotic replica of Nancy's cat known as "The Master" or Lily-C.A.T., a Computerized Animal-shaped Technological robot, is responsible for taking over the ship.
 He then realizes that Syncam wanted to study the bacteria with no concern for the lives of the human crew.
 Meanwhile, Berry holds a grudge against Jiro because the murders prevented the police from shutting down the dealer's drug ring and cost him a promotion.

+Nancy later breaks down and reveals her only reason for coming on the mission was so once she returned to Earth.
+She would still retain her youth and looks, and flaunt it in front of a former friend she harboured resentment towards.
+Knowing her friend would then be elderly and envious.

 Hamilton, Jiro, Nancy, and Berry flee to the main bridge, where Berry dies from the infection.
 In a fit of defeatism, Jiro attempts suicide, until Hamilton reveals a shuttle he stored.
 Hamilton proceeds to destroy the ship by letting out the hydrogen and setting off a lighter, while Jiro and Nancy escape to the planet below them; the remaining bacteria burns up in the atmosphere.